travelingcircusofurbanism/website/posts/mexico city/introduction/en.md

-# Urbanist guide to Mexico City
+# Urbanist's guide to Mexico City

 ![](priscilla-flores-659078-unsplash.jpg)
 **Photo by Priscilla Flores on Unsplash**